pg_hotbackup utility for Backup of PG

 }

-Above function, will also update the catalog file, which shell scriptor can figure out from the function definition.
+Above function, will also update the catalog file, which shell scriptor can figure out from the function definition.7.
+With this we also need a archive backup functions too.
+Below is a archive function, which update the status in catalog and also takes the backup:

 backuparchive()